suchat932/NHOS/nhos_create_flash_drive.md

 You can get the latest NiceHash OS image using the following address https://nhos-test.nicehash.com/latest/package.

 ## Write NiceHash OS image to USB drive
 You can write NiceHash image to USB drive using aforementioned [Ethcher](https://etcher.io) tool.
+This tool can digest allot of different file formats.
+There is no need to decompress NiceHash OS image file beforehand.

 There are three simple steps to write an image file using Etcher
 1. Select NiceHash OS image file